PathwayCommons/guide/src/collections/_workflows/pathway_enrichment_ii/process_data.Rmd

   1. Platelets play an active and important role in the physiology of cancer
   2. Platelets are functional cells that modify gene expression and behaviour in repsonse to environemental stimuli

-While a list of genes with exquisite discriminatory power is useful for breast cancer diagnosis, we can ask a more fundamental question: What biological processes distinguish platelets from and healthy and diseased patients?
-In other words, we wish to better understand how those differences in RNA species might affect the various *pathways* inside a cell.
+While a list of genes expression differences with exquisite discriminatory power for breast cancer diagnosis is useful *per se*, we can go a step further: What biological processes distinguish platelets from and healthy and diseased patients?
+In other words, we wish to better understand how those differences in RNA species might underlie various *pathways* inside a cell.
 What does the transcriptomic data really *mean*?

-## <a href="#workflow_step" name="workflow_step">IV.
+## <a href="#workflow_step" name="workflow_step">III.
 Workflow Step</a>

-In this workflow step (Box 2), we will transform the RNA sequencing data counts generated by Best *et al.* for platelets from 16 HD and 16 BrCa patients into three output files that are dependencies for later steps:

-  1. Rank
-    - The  [RNK](http://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#RNK:_Ranked_list_file_format_.28.2A.rnk.29){:target="_blank"} file consists of tab-delimited rows with gene names and their rank calculated from differential expression testing (p-values).
-  2. Expression
-    - This [TXT](http://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#TXT:_Text_file_format_for_expression_dataset_.28.2A.txt.29){:target="_blank"} format for expression is a table where rows are gene symbols, columns are sample names and entries are normalized RNA counts.
-  3. Phenotype
-    - The [CLS](http://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#CLS:_Categorical_.28e.g_tumor_vs_normal.29_class_file_format_.28.2A.cls.29){:target="_blank"} format contains information about the sample classes (aka 'condition', 'phenotype') and assigns each sample to one class.

 <div class="box">
   <div class="box-title">Box 2.
 Workflow Terminology</div>